Anchor Points: Benchmarking Models with Much Fewer Examples: Predictive Correlations

 \paragraph{Model predictions on pairs of examples are linearly correlated across models.}

 The prediction matrices are approximately low-rank for all tasks~(Table \ref{table:info_table}).
-This is due to a simple phenomenon: let $\phi_n(x_1)[y]$ denote the probability mass outputted by $\phi_n$ on $x_1 \sim \mathcal{D}_{eval}$ for a given class $y$.
+This can be attributed to a simple phenomenon: let $\phi_n(x_1)[y]$ denote the probability mass (equivalently, model confidence) outputted by $\phi_n$ on $x_1 \sim \mathcal{D}_{eval}$ for a given class $y$.
 We see that $\phi_n(x_1)[y]$ often linearly correlates with the model's prediction on a different instance $\phi_n(x_2)[y]$ across models, i.e. $\phi_n(x_2)[y] \approx w\phi_n(x_1)[y] + b$, where $w$ and $b$ can be found by fitting a trend line through the correct class confidences of all source models.

 Figure \ref{fig:corrs} visualizes this phenomenon.
 We first observe that the correlation matrices of model predictions on the same evaluation set show rich structure.
-Figure \ref{fig:mrpc-pair} shows an MRPC example pair that is strongly positively correlated across GPT-family models.
+Figure \ref{fig:QQP_pair_final} shows a QQP example pair that is strongly positively correlated across models from all families.
 This suggests that evaluating a model on both examples is redundant.
 This phenomenon is wide-spread: it holds for many pairs of examples across the six GLUE tasks and 87 widely-used language models and prompts.

 \paragraph{Predictive Correlations Tend to Generalize Across Diverse Models}